imixs/imixs-script/README.md

 # Imixs-Script

-Imixs-Script is a JavaScript library to used in combination with the Imixs-Workflow Rest API.
+Imixs-Script is a JavaScript library to be used in combination with the Imixs-Workflow Rest API.
 The library is based on JQuery and can be used together with common SPA-Frameworks like [Vue.js](https://vuejs.org/), [Angular](https://www.angularjs.org/), [EmberJS](http://emberjs.com/) or your own framework.

-Imixs-Script proivdes an simple way to exchange data objects with the Imixs-Workflow Rest API.
+Imixs-Script provides an easy way to exchange data objects with the Imixs-Workflow Rest API.
-The data can be loaded into the class 'ImixsDocument' which provides an convenience way to access the items within a Imixs Workitem.
+The data can be loaded into the new JavaScript class 'ImixsDocument' which provides an convenience way to access the items within a Imixs Document or Workitem.

 Imixs-Script brings its own namespace so there are no name conflicts with other classes.
-You can easily add the libray into your application:
+You can easily add the library into your application:

 	var imixs = IMIXS.org.imixs.core,
 		 imixsXML = IMIXS.org.imixs.xml;
 		 imixsWorkflow = IMIXS.org.imixs.workflow;

-See the following example loading a document form the Imixs-Worklfow Rest API:
+See the following example loading a document form the Imixs-Worklfow Rest API with the jquey ajax method:

 	$.ajax({
 	    url: 'http://localhost:8080/api/documents/'+myUUID,